California State University, Sacramento: Early years

 In 1955, the first Hornet football team scored its first victory, against Southern Oregon College.
 Jackrabbits were a problem in the early years and landscapers were permitted to shoot them on sight through the 1960s.
 In 1972, the school became California State University, Sacramento.
 In 2004, it formally adopted Sacramento State as its primary name; it had been used in athletics for some time.
 Today, Sacramento State is the only major four-year comprehensive university in the city of Sacramento.

 The university underwent a major expansion in the Korean War years, with the 'heart' of the campus residing in Douglass Hall, Shasta Hall, Sacramento Hall (the administration building).

 In 1975, the University Union opened its doors, originally comprising 65,000 sqft.
 In 1981, the Sacramento State Aquatic Center was established.
 The Center for California Studies was established the following year.
 In 1986, Sacramento State established a Master Plan that called for over $100 million in growth.
 During that same year, the university came within hours of being deliberately flooded as officials contemplated blowing floodgates to avoid a massive levee failure in Sacramento.

 The 1990s saw additional growth, constructing more than 1.2 million square-feet of space.
 In 1992, Hornet Stadium was renovated, providing capacity for 26,000 patrons.
+In 1996, students passed a referendum to build a RWEC Center (Recreation, Wellness, and Event Center, later shortened to "the WELL").
+The original plans for the center were to house a new basketball stadium; it was later modified to include other student amenities such as a campus gym.
+Cost overruns halted the construction of the basketball facility, and the original vision of the WELL was not seen until 2025, when the basketball facility was finally added 30 years later.

 In 2000 and 2004, the campus hosted the U.S. Olympic Track and Field Trials.
 In 2003, Dr. Alexander Gonzalez was appointed the 11th president of the university.
 In his first year, he launched Destination 2010, an initiative focusing on reforming academic programs and constructing new facilities.

 In 2007, the faculty overwhelmingly (77% of ballots) approved a "No Confidence" vote for President Alexander Gonzalez.
 The vote expressed anger over the President's handling of finances, including a $6.5 million structural deficit the university is facing.
 They also accused him of pumping money into student recruitment and promotion rather than academic affairs.
 In response to the vote Gonzalez publicly replied, "in the 28 years I have been a part of the California State University...I have yet to encounter the level of incivility, mean-spiritedness and outright distortion that I have found among some members of the Sacramento State community.
 It embarrasses and saddens me."